 Learn about the Winter Solstice’s counterpart, the Summer Solstice, at Summer Solstice: Culmination of Light of the Year.

-Learn more about the rhythms of the universe at Toltec Empire: New Year on March 12, Toltec Empire: 5 Days That Can Change Your Life, Year of the Water Tiger: Meaning for You, How the Coming Week Helps You Answer the Question “What to do with my life?” and The Power of the Moon Series.
+Learn more about the rhythms of the universe at Toltec Empire: New Year on March 12, Toltec Empire: 5 Days That Can Change Your Life, Year of the Water Tiger: Meaning for You, How the Coming Week Helps You Answer the Question “What to do with my life?”, DAYS OF THE DEAD: Ancestral Healing & Conscious Dying, and The Power of the Moon Series.

 Learn more about the connections between meditation and self-healing, and the cosmos and consciousness at Inner Treasure Hunt.
 If you liked this post, you can subscribe to the Inner Treasure Hunt newsletter to stay informed about new posts, programs, and events.